typescript-package/data/README.md

 ### `CoreMap`

-The abstract core class for building customizable `Map` and `DataCore` related classes.
+The abstract core class is designed for building `Map` and `DataCore` related classes.

 ```typescript
 import { CoreMap } from '@typescript-package/data';